Anish-Reddy-K/Whatsapp-Chat-Plotly/README.md

    - Most Used Words: The top 10 most frequently used words in the chat.
    - Most Used Emojis: The top 10 most frequently used emojis in the chat.

-## Note

-- The script tries to infer the timestamp format based on your chat data.
-If it encounters an error while parsing the timestamp, it will attempt alternative formats specified in the `formats` list.

-- The script assumes that the messages in the chat follow the pattern: "timestamp - sender: message".

-- If a message contains multiple emojis, each emoji will be treated as a separate entry in the "Emojis" column.